top of page

 Faculty Editor

-Chris Brittain is an Admissions Officer at the University of Rutgers-Camden.
+Chris Brittain is the Operations Manager of the Workforce and Professional Education Department at Ocean County College.
 He graduated from Lock Haven University of Pennsylvania in 2010 with a Bachelor’s degree in English and Communication Media and in 2012 with a Master’s degree in Liberal Arts with a concentration in Higher Education Administration.
-He has been working with Honors Programs in the Northeast Region for twelve years, and served as the NRHC Web Coordinator from 2016-2019.
-He founded the Lock Haven University Honors Coalition and co-created the Pennsylvania Honors Development Conference in 2012.
+He has been working with Honors Programs in the Northeast Region for fourteen years, and served as the NRHC Web Coordinator from 2016-2019 and NRHC President and Conference Chair in 2021.
 In addition to his involvement with the Northeast Regional Honors Council, he spends much of his time pursuing interests in photography and event-planning.
 Chris’s email address is cbrittainnrhc@gmail.com.

 AnneMarie.jpg